More Music Sites

 Stationary Travels

-Stationary Travels is a relatively new site that has made a great impact in a short period of time.
-A sister WordPress site, Stationary Travels has established a wonderful relationship with Russell Sherwood Photography, which is responsible for the beautiful images.
-The site focuses on the calm end of instrumental music; as the editor writes, “Whether you are seeking inspiration & energy, peace & relaxation, or just something new and beautiful, hopefully you will find it here.”
-We love this approach and have been greatly enjoying the reviews, previews, playlists and cloudcasts.
-If you’re in need of rejuvenation, this is the place to go.
+A sister WordPress site, Stationary Travels focuses on the calm end of instrumental music; as the editor writes, “Whether you are seeking inspiration & energy, peace & relaxation, or just something new and beautiful, hopefully you will find it here.”
+We love this approach and greatly enjoy a mix of reviews, previews, playlists and cloudcasts.
+If you’re in need of rejuvenation, this is the site!

 XLR8RVery few music magazines survived the transition to the digital age, but XLR8R is one of them.
 We’ve been reading them for decades.
-Those interested in electronic music will be overjoyed to discover an array of features: not only reviews, but copious festival coverage and even a section on gear.
-An active Soundcloud page includes frequent exclusives ~ mixes, preview tracks and enough to keep one’s iPod busy for days.
+Electronic music fans will be overjoyed to discover an array of features: not only reviews, but festival coverage and even a section on gear.
+An active Soundcloud page includes exclusive mixes and preview tracks.
 While we miss the classic hard copies, we have to admit that the digital incarnation is even better.

 Sale/Review Sites